 7.1 General procedure

-For a typical user data exchange scenario, the data exchange process can be summarized into several steps: Export, Transfer, and Analyse.
+For the typical user data exchange scenario, the data exchange process can be summarized into several steps: Export, Transfer, and Analyse.

-The data package, which contains all the user data and forms the basis of data exchanging, is very important.
+The data package which contains all the user data forms the basis of data exchanging.
 To address the compatibility issue, the data package should be defined in a well-known format, so that it could be supported and applied in various applications cross different operation systems and terminals.
-Furthermore, the data package should also be able to encapsulate multiple categories of data, and capable of being extended to new data set definitions.
-XML appears as the best tool for serializing data and is supported by most of the applications and operating systems, since it is designed to describe structured data and is naturally extendable.
-As a result, in this document a XML representation is chosen to encapsulate user data in the data package.
+Furthermore, the data package should be able to encapsulate multiple categories of data, and also extendable to new data set definitions.
+Since XML is designed to describe structured data, naturally extendable, and widely supported by many applications and operating systems, in this document XML representation is chosen to encapsulate user data in the data package.

 The Transfer step is only a simple data package transferring.
-Transferring data package as files is already defined clearly in protocols for various accessing techniques, such as FTP, HTTP protocols via internet access, Bluetooth and infrared via short ranged wireless communication and USB storage via wired connections, meanwhile data package transferring could be easily incorporated in other protocols and applications.
+Transferring data package as files is already defined clearly in protocols for various accessing techniques, such as FTP, HTTP protocols via internet access, Bluetooth and infrared via short ranged wireless communication and USB storage via wired connections, data package transferring could also be incorporated in other protocols and applications.
 Meanwhile, this step doesn’t need to be real time.
 Any extra processing during the transfer step could be conducted on the data package, or even move the data package to another depository and access it sometime later when necessary.

 The other steps Export and Analyse could be implemented by functional components.
 These components are deployed in terminals or entities acting as data exchange agents to manage the data exchange.
 The data exchange process is illustrated in Figure 1.